 Can a Bad Birth Experience Cause PTSD?

-Many mothers remember the birth of their baby as one of the happiest moments in their life, but it’s often much more difficult in the moment.
-There’s no doubt that giving birth is a traumatic experience for most mothers.
-Even deliveries that have no complications are very difficult for women to go through.
+Many mothers remember the birth of their baby as one of the happiest moments in their life, but it is often much more difficult in the moment.
+There is no doubt that giving birth is a traumatic experience for most mothers.
+Even deliveries that have no complications are often very difficult for women to go through.
 While all deliveries can put mothers through a significant amount of pain, some are especially bad.
 After some births, mothers may develop post-traumatic stress disorder from their experience.
 Even a normal birth that may not have been traumatic can leave the mother with PTSD.

 Difference Between Postpartum Depression and PTSD

 Over the past few decades, people have become much more aware of the challenges that new mothers face.
-Among some psychological issues that can come from giving birth are postpartum depression and PTSD.
-Many are educated on the effects of postpartum depression, however, PTSD after giving birth is not as widely talked about as postpartum depression.
+Postpartum depression and PTSD are among some of the psychological issues that can arise from giving birth.
+Although more people, including new moms, are educated on the effects of postpartum depression, PTSD after giving birth is not as widely talked.
 Some symptoms of PTSD may even be confused with postpartum depression.
-It’s important to be aware of the differences between the two to be able to get the proper treatment.
+It is important to be aware of the differences between the two to be able to get the proper treatment.

-In the first two weeks after having a baby, it’s normal for mothers to feel slightly off due to hormonal changes, but in some cases, it’s much more than a brief period of sadness.
+In the first two weeks after having a baby, it is normal for mothers to feel slightly off due to hormonal changes, but in some cases, it is much more than a brief period of sadness.
 While dealing with the physical changes and learning to live with a new baby, some women also experience postpartum depression.
 A common symptom of postpartum depression is difficulty bonding with a baby.
 Mothers with postpartum depression may avoid their baby and can even have fears of hurting them.

 Some other symptoms of postpartum depression include: